 What if I need to connect to my VPN remotely remote management?

 Prefer VPN-based remote access if you’re away. ensure remote management is disabled on non-VPN interfaces, or restrict access to trusted networks.
-Nordvpn for windows 11 your ultimate download installation guide
+How to say goodbye to proton vpn your ultimate guide to cancelling subscriptions deleting accounts and full uninstallation 2026

 Is there any risk using VPN on a home network?